Montana State Auditor

-The Montana State Auditor is a constitutional officer in the executive branch of government of the U.S. state of Montana.
-The State Auditor is elected once every four years, concurrent with the state's gubernatorial election and the U.S. presidential election.
-The incumbent is Troy Downing, who was first elected in November 2020 and took office in January 2021.
+The Montana state auditor is a constitutional officer in the executive branch of government of the U.S. state of Montana.
+The state auditor is elected once every four years, concurrent with the state's gubernatorial election and the U.S. presidential election.
+The current state auditor is James Brown, who was first elected in November 2024 and took office in January 2025.

 Powers and duties

-Unlike counterparts in all other states, the Montana State Auditor does not audit public accounts or maintain fiscal control over the state treasury.
+Unlike counterparts in all other states, the Montana state auditor does not audit public accounts or maintain fiscal control over the state treasury.
 Rather, in Montana the officeholder is ex officio "Commissioner of Securities and Insurance".
 To this end, the Office of the State Auditor assures compliance with Montana's insurance and securities laws, promotes captive insurance formations, supports capital formation in the state, as well as assists consumers with complaints involving the securities.

-The Montana State Auditor carries out this function by licensing, registering, auditing and regulating insurance companies and producers, securities issuers, salespeople, broker-dealers, investment advisors and investment adviser representatives within the state.
-In addition, the State Auditor serves as a member of the Board of Land Commissioners and the Crop Hail Insurance Board.
+The Montana state auditor carries out this function by licensing, registering, auditing and regulating insurance companies and producers, securities issuers, salespeople, broker-dealers, investment advisors and investment adviser representatives within the state.
+In addition, the state auditor serves as a member of the Board of Land Commissioners and the Crop Hail Insurance Board.